Why Get A Home Inspection?

 Safety hazards, such as an exposed, live buss bar at the electric panel.

-Anything in these categories should be addressed.
-Often a serious problem can be corrected inexpensively to protect both life and property (especially in categories 2 and 4).
+We will address Anything in these categories.
+You can correct often serious problem inexpensively to protect both life and property (especially in categories 2 and 4).